Home » Meal Planning » 10 Tips for Frugal Meal Planning

 Try writing “3 types of fruit” instead of specific fruits if you're just using them for snacking.

 Incorporating this type of flexibility into your grocery list will encourage you to look for budget-friendly items at the store.
+If you'd like help with staying flexible on your grocery list, check out my post on recipe substitutions!

 I also find that ordering groceries online is a great way to stick to a frugal meal planning budget.
 It's easier to compare prices from home and you can easily subtract items from your list until you're comfortable with the total amount.